Ed Henry: Fox News

 On June 20, 2011, it was announced that Henry was leaving CNN to become the Chief White House Correspondent for Fox News Channel.
 CNN insiders said that network management had already told Henry that his contract would not be renewed.
 In 2012, Henry said he had no regrets about leaving CNN.
 He also worked as one of the hosts of Fox and Friends Weekend and as the chief national correspondent.
 He last worked as the co-host of the TV show America's Newsroom, along with Sandra Smith.
 In 2016, Henry was suspended for four months after media reports revealed his affair with a Las Vegas cocktail hostess.

 On June 25, 2020, Fox News suspended Henry following an allegation of sexual misconduct.
 After investigating the incident, the network fired Henry on July 1.
 In an internal memo announcing the firing, Fox News commented that the network "strictly prohibits sexual harassment, misconduct, and discrimination".
 Henry denied the allegation, and his lawyer said he remains confident of his eventual vindication.
 A federal lawsuit alleged Henry raped a woman he had "groomed" and "coerced" into having a sexual relationship when she did not comply.
 The lawsuit, filed by Douglas Wigdor and Michael Willemin on behalf of Jennifer Eckhart and Cathy Areu, also alleges Fox News supported and promoted Henry after receiving complaints of sexually inappropriate behavior and only fired him earlier in [July 2020] because they were aware of an impending lawsuit.
 The lawsuit alleges Henry sexually harassed both women and raped Eckhart.

+After Fox News

+Ed Henry co-hosted the weekday morning show American Sunrise on Real America's Voice.
+Henry and his co-host, Karyn Turk were abruptly taken off the show in 2023 and Henry was later hired by Newsmax TV.